Behavioural Retargeting Case Study: How An E-commerce Store Generated $18,750 In Sales From $114 Facebook Retargeting, In 48 Hours

 How It Works:

 The Facebook Fishing Formula focuses on increasing conversions by leveraging the low hanging fruit.
-Rather than attempting to convert a new cold lead, we instead focus on leads that have already shown interest but not yet progressed to a sale.
+Rather than attempting to drive more traffic to your site, we instead focus on leads that have already shown interest but not yet progressed to a sale.

 This can be used in a number of ways, our favorite is to help educate and move them through your content funnel towards a purchase, but this can also help with more direct sales methods.
 The key is to not worry about more traffic but rather, more sales from the traffic you ALREADY have.